Getsug/fashion-model/README.md

-# fashion-model
+## fashion-model
-Mnist data set fashion model
+Train an ML model using Mnist fashion data set